 All essential health benefits are covered by each plan.
 Some plans also cover vision and dental care.
-Premium, deductible and co-payment specific along with the details of each plan available in each state can be found by selecting your state on the Ambetter website.
+Specific information about premiums, deductibles, and co-payments, along with the details of each plan available in each state, can be found by selecting your state on the Ambetter website.

 Anthem healthcare exchange plan are offered in these four categories:

-Plan options, deductible and co-pay amounts will vary by plan category and state.
-You can shop for individual and family plans on the Anthem BlueCross BlueShield website by selecting your state of residence.
+Plan options, deductible, and co-pay amounts will vary by plan category and state.
+You can shop for individual and family plans on the Anthem website by entering your ZIP code.

-Molina Healthcare operates exchanges in nine states: California, Florida Michigan, New Mexico, Ohio, Texas, Utah, Washington and Wisconsin.
-Molina offers the following plans through the Obamacare exchange:
+Molina Healthcare operates in the healthcare Marketplace in 11 states: California, Florida, Michigan, Mississippi, New Mexico, Ohio, South Carolina, Texas, Utah, Washington, and Wisconsin.
+It offers the following types of plans through the healthcare exchange:

-All plans provide coverage for essential services.
-Depending on your income, you may be eligible for government assistance to help pay for coverage.
 Specific plan deductibles and co-pays vary by plan and state.
-For specific plan information, you can review all Molina health insurance exchange plans.
+For specific plan information, you can view all of Molina's health insurance exchange plans.

 How do you cancel Marketplace insurance?